 - Overview of our model: "Know.
 Like.
 Trust.
 Refer."

 - ProVisor policies and etiquette

 - How to:

-- Maximize your Membership
+- Maximize your membership

-- Prepare for, participate in and guest at meetings
+- o Prepare for, participate in and guest at meetings

 - Give an effective testimonial

 - Craft and deliver a memorable introduction

-- o Market/refer your fellow Members to your clients, friends and family
+- o Market/refer your fellow members to your clients, friends and family

-- o Help fellow Members and be a valued Member of the Group
+- o Help fellow members and be a valued member of the Group

-After you complete your 30 Day Checklist and attend a New Member Orientation, we encourage you to move on to the tips below to keep your momentum going.
+After you complete your 30-Day Checklist and attend a New Member Orientation, we encourage you to move on to the tips below to keep your momentum going.